pekwalla/LIRI-BOT/README.md

 The program also makes a HTTP request to the OMDb API using the request NPM module, and we get back an object that includes everything we need (title, year, IMDb rating, language, etc.)
 The program also reads from a file called "random.text" and executes the command and query found there using string and array methods
 Appropriate comments and error-checking has been added

+Final results screenshots are added to a word file called results.docx.